Large U.S. Bank

 A large U.S. regional bank with operations across retail banking, commercial lending, wealth management, and mortgage services.
 Historically, the bank managed cybersecurity compliance through a combination of the FFIEC Cybersecurity Assessment Tool (CAT) and Archer IRM workflows.
-As regulatory expectations shifted toward continuous cybersecurity maturity tracking, the bank recognized the need for a more purpose-built, flexible solution to modernize its information security risk management (ISRM) program.
+As regulatory expectations shifted toward continuous cybersecurity maturity tracking and the bank faced increasing pressure to demonstrate ongoing GLBA Safeguards Rule compliance, the bank recognized the need for a more purpose-built, flexible solution to modernize its information security risk management (ISRM) program.

 Challenge